Lessons from Three Distinctive

 Progressive-Era Manual Training Schools

-SCHOOLING HANDS AND HEADS — the book this project is leading toward — will tell a lively and concise story about three distinctive Progressive-Era schools – the Chicago Manual Training School, the Manual Training and Industrial School for Colored Youth in Bordentown, New Jersey, and the Normal and Industrial School in Ellendale, North Dakota — and set them in the context of the long history of learning by doing.
+REVISITING INDUSTRIAL EDUCATION tells a lively and concise story about three distinctive Progressive-Era schools – the Chicago Manual Training School, the Manual Training and Industrial School for Colored Youth in Bordentown, New Jersey, and the Normal and Industrial School in Ellendale, North Dakota — and sets them in the context of the long history of learning by doing.
 Individually and collectively, the schools’ stories illustrate why the movement grew so quickly, its focus on how schooling the hand enhanced mental development and its connections with the Arts and Crafts Movement, how particular circumstances and locations influenced the programs offered and their longevity, plus how one evolved into a vocational school, another a normal college, and a third lost its identity after merging into a larger institution.
 Highlights include attention to a forgotten propagandist for the movement named Charles Ham, the role John Dewey played in the Chicago and New Jersey schools, the impact W.E.B.
 Du Bois had on the latter, and the influence several principals of the North Dakota school had on how the field developed over succeeding decades.